The children were nestled all snug in their beds,

 While visions of sugar-plums danced in their heads…

 I would love to have visions of dancing sugar-plums in my head, but I don’t know what they look like!
 And of course, there’s really no such thing, from a fruit standpoint.
-But I recently came across a recipe for Sugarplums on the Food Network website, and I was intrigued.
+Ages ago I came across a recipe for Sugarplums on the Food Network website, and I was intrigued.

-Turns out there have been candies/confections called Sugarplums around for a long time, and they’re all like this recipe (I’ll post the link to the original recipe I discovered at the bottom of this post.)
-They involve fruits and nuts, and they’re rolled into balls.
+Turns out there have been candies/confections called Sugarplums around for a long time, and they’re all similar to this recipe, with nuts and dried fruits, rolled into balls.

-So there’s no real sugar plum, but nonetheless this recipe was something I knew I had to play with.
-I just had to make Sugarplums!
-And, of course, I just can’t leave a recipe alone, so here’s is my version, and it’s quite delicious!
+So there’s no real sugar plum, but nonetheless this recipe was something I knew I had to make!

 6 ounces Brazilnuts